If you’ve ever asked, “Why do you have to wear bowling shoes?” you’re definitely not alone.

-In this guide, we’ll explain why bowling shoes are essential, how they work, and how to choose the right pair for your game.
+In this guide, we’ll explain why do you have to wear bowling shoes, how they work, and how to choose the right pair for your needs.

 This article contains affiliate links to products on Amazon.
 If you make a purchase through these links, we may earn a small commission—at no extra cost to you.
 We only recommend gear we believe in and use ourselves.